Usability questions: How to ask effective questions

 What questions are asked in usability testing?

-To get the most out of each usability test, it's vital to ask the right questions at the right moment.
-Before the test, ask demographic questions and background questions about people's product habits and preferences.
-This information allows you to make sure you find the right participants and gives results more context.
+To get the most out of each usability test, you should ask demographic questions and background questions about people's product habits and preferences.
+This information allows you to make sure you find the right participants and gives usability testing results more context.